The Corporate Immigration Review: Peru

 Consequently, labour limits for hiring foreign personnel do not apply to nationals of Colombia, Bolivia and Ecuador.
 They are treated as Peruvians for labour law purposes.

-The same criteria apply for Spaniards, since Legislative Decree No. 689 (the Foreign Employees Employment Law) establishes that citizens of countries that have executed dual nationality agreements with Peru, like Spain, will be treated as Peruvians.
+The same criteria apply for Spaniards, as Legislative Decree No. 689 (Foreign Employees Employment Law) establishes that citizens of countries that have executed dual nationality agreements with Peru, like Spain, will be treated as Peruvians.

 These treaties operate as an exemption to the limitations applicable to foreign employees.
 Nevertheless, this works for labour matters, but not for immigration purposes.
 In practical terms, these treaties make it easier for Colombian, Bolivian, Ecuadorian and Spanish nationals to obtain employment contracts, because no limitations apply and no approval from the Ministry of Labour is required.
 Regardless of this, they will still have to apply for a work visa just like any other foreigner.

 Likewise, under the Immigration Covenant entered into with Argentina in 2008, Argentinean nationals can obtain temporary resident status before being hired in Peru.
 In this manner, Argentinean nationals have a specific and simpler procedure to apply for and obtain a work visa and can do so without executing an employment contract beforehand.
 For Argentinian nationals, this residency lasts two years, but it can be made permanent if they demonstrate their economic viability and prove that they have no criminal record in Peru.